JordanMartinez/purescript-cookbook/recipes/ComponentsInputReactHooks/README.md

 ### Browser

 The parent stores an `Int` as state.
 Clicking the buttons will increment/decrement that value.
 The children will display the result of a mathematical computation using that value.
+The parent will also display how many times it has been re-rendered.

 ## Dependencies Used: